w3f/polkadot-wiki/docs/learn/learn-staking.md

 |     John      |          150           |            0.375            |  37.5   |
 |   **Kitty**   |           50           |            0.125            |  12.5   |

-_Both validator pools A & B have 4 nominators with the total stake 600 and 400 respectively._
+_Both validator pools A & B have 4 nominators with a total stake 600 and 400 respectively._

 Based on the above rewards distribution, nominators in validator pool B get more rewards per DOT than those in pool A because pool A has more overall stake.
 Sam has staked 50 DOT in pool A, but he